andyphilips/Talks-and-other-materials/README.md

 # Talks-and-other-materials
 Files from various talks and presentations

+* [IMC-MPSA talk](https://www.methods-colloquium.com/video-archive): on "How to Cautiously Uncover the 'black-box' of Machine Learning Models" (Presented Jun 2020)
 * [CU-beamer-template.tex](https://github.com/andyphilips/Talks-and-other-materials/blob/master/CU-beamer-template.tex): template for Beamer with CU colors
 * [IBS workshop on website/CV](https://github.com/andyphilips/Talks-and-other-materials/tree/master/IBS%20workshop%20on%20website-CV): Institute of Behavioral Studies workshop on a website and CV (Presented Feb 2019 and Oct 2019)
 * [MOPS workshop on website/CV](https://github.com/andyphilips/Talks-and-other-materials/tree/master/MOPS%20workshop%20on%20website-CV): Mentors of political science (MOPS) talk on a website and CV (Oct 2018)